Resident Evil (The Vampire Diaries): Plot

 Caroline cannot reach her mom and asks Matt to help her find her while she calls Enzo (Michael Malarkey) to inform him and Damon that there is something going on with Elena and Stefan.
 She tells them about the visions and that the travelers must have something to do with it since now there is only one pair of doppelgangers because of them.
 Damon does not really feel comfortable hearing about the visions, and he suggests finding a witch to stop them.

 Matt goes to sheriff Forbes's (Marguerite MacIntyre) office to find her, but when he gets there, he realizes that something is wrong.
-He calls tyler, asking him to bring the traveler's knife.
-Sheriff Forbes comes in and hears the end of the conversation.
-She does not like it, and she stabs Matt in the neck killing him (she is possessed by a traveler) and sending him to the other side.
+He calls Tyler, asking him to bring the traveler's knife.
+Sheriff Forbes, possessed by a traveler, comes in and hears the end of the conversation.
+She does not like it, and stabs Matt in the neck, killing him and sending him to the other side.
 Before he passes through Bonnie to get there, Matt tells her that the Sheriff has been taken over and to inform Jeremy about it.

 At the other side, Matt sees Kol (Nathaniel Buzolic), the Original that Jeremy killed.
 Matt wonders why he can see him, and Kol tells him that the other side is messed up because someone got out.
-Matt, then, starts looking for Vicki (Kayla Ewell).
+Matt then starts looking for Vicki (Kayla Ewell).
 He finds her, and Vicki tells him that he has to go back to his body before she disappears again.
 Kol approaches Matt and tells him exactly the same thing, that he has to return to his body and tell the others what is going on to the other side so they can stop it, otherwise everything will fall apart.

 Elena and Caroline go to Damon's to discuss the visions "problem".
 Elena and Damon have a talk alone, where she asks him to be friends, but Damon changes the subject to her visions with Stefan.
 Elena says that it is like those visions happen in an alternate universe, and they are happy together.
 Damon gets the opportunity to remind her about the prophecy that the doppelgangers should be together.
-The conversation is interrupted by Luke (Chris Brochu), who is there to help them since his sister is busy.
+The conversation is interrupted by Luke (Chris Brochu), who is there to help them, since his sister is busy.